Nordea: Scandals

 The Nordea section in Luxembourg, between the years 2004 and 2014, founded nearly 400 offshore companies in Panama and the British Virgin Islands for its customers.
 The Swedish Financial Supervisory Authority (FI) pointed out that there are "serious deficiencies" in how Nordea monitors money laundering, and gave the bank two warnings.
 In 2015, Nordea paid the largest possible fine - over 5 million EUR.
 Stefan Löfven, Prime Minister of Sweden, said in 2016 that he was very critical of the conduct of Nordea and its role, and said: "They are on the list of shame too".
 The Swedish minister of Finance Magdalena Andersson characterized the conduct of Nordea as "a crime" and "totally unacceptable".
 The director for Nordea Private banking Thorben Sanders admits that before 2009 they did not screen for customers that tried to evade tax.
 "At the end of 2009 we decided that our bank should not be a means of tax evasion" says Thorben Sanders.
 Nordea CEO Casper von Koskull stated that he was disappointed with the shortcomings within Nordea's operating principles, saying that "this cannot be tolerated".

+In 2013, Politiken, a Danish newspaper, revealed that Nordea's Copenhagen branch was instrumental in establishing approximately 100 offshore companies for Russian and other nationals, despite warnings about suspicious activities.
+In 2024, the Danish authorities indicted Nordea for violating anti-money laundering laws by allowing $3.7 billion of suspicious transactions by the Russian clients.
+According to the Danish authorities, it was most extensive moneylaundering ever committed by a financial company in the country.

 In March 2019, public service broadcasting company, Yle, aired a program that revealed money laundering allegations against Nordea.
 The company was the biggest Nordic lender allegedly involved in the multi-million-dollar money laundering scheme, according to Bloomberg.

+In July 2024, Nordea Bank was taken to court in Denmark over allegations of failing to prevent money laundering linked to Russian clients.
+The charges stem from transactions worth €3.8 billion, where Nordea is accused of neglecting proper oversight and ignoring red flags.
+Despite setting aside €95 million for potential fines, the actual penalty could be significantly higher, possibly approaching $1 billion.